 When it is done right, crown molding can easily lift your space and draw your eyes to the ceiling.
-It is a small detail that can add a lot of character to a room without becoming too distracting.
-Crown molding is often used as a way to soften the transition between the wall and ceiling.
-It can be used to create a visually stunning effect.
+It's a small detail that can add character to a room without becoming too distracting.
+Crown molding is often used to soften the transition between the wall and ceiling.
+It can also create a visually stunning effect.

 Door and Window Casing Molding

 You can use casing molding to frame a doorway or window.
-It proves to be a functional use of panel molding as well as decorative.
+It's both a functional and decorative use of panel moldings.
 The casing around the doors and windows effectively covers any spaces or gaps there may be between the drywall and the frame.
 This type of molding is standard in most homes.

 Ready to modernize your chair rails?
-Chair rail molding can add some space to overly eccentric or busy wallpaper, or you can match your chair rail with a darker wall color to break up the space.
-It creates more visual interest and can even merge traditional and modern designs to incite elegance and comfort.
+Chair rail molding can add white space to overly eccentric or busy wallpaper, or you can match your chair rail with a darker wall color to break it up.
+It creates visual interest and can even merge traditional and modern designs to convey both elegance and comfort.
 Chair rail molding is often used in the dining room to protect the walls from furniture damage, including scuffs and dents.

-Like chair rails, wainscoting refers to a decorative panel used on a wall.
-Like chair rails, the original functionality of wainscoting was to prevent damage to the walls.
-It also provides extra insulation and is used as a decorative accent to the space.
-It is usually installed to the lower part of the wall, but some who feel more adventurous apply wainscoting to the entire wall surface.
+Wainscoting is a decorative panel used on a wall.
+Its original use was to prevent damage to the walls.
+It also provides extra insulation and acts as a decorative accent.
+Wainscoting is usually installed on the lower part of the wall, but some people apply it to the entire wall surface.

-Beadboard is a type of wainscoting and is incredibly durable.
+Beadboard is a type of extremely durable wainscoting.
 It can be installed on the walls at any height.
 Beadboard is made up of thin vertical boards that are capped with a piece of decorative molding at the top.

-Baseboard molding is another standard molding type in most homes.
+Baseboard molding is another standard molding in most homes.
 The baseboard molding joins the trim on the walls and the floor.
-A baseboard molding will be thinner than casing molding, but you can use both together to create a more cohesive look in the home.
+Baseboard molding is thinner than casing molding, but you can use both together to create a more cohesive look.

-Panel molding enhances a boring stairwell by adding some excitement.
-Install panel molding from the floor to the ceiling, and you can create a regal design in a space that would otherwise be overlooked.
-Panel molding cut to fit each stair bracket is another way to use your panel molding.
-Cut it to fit each stair bracket, and it is an easy and quick way to add a touch of detail to your staircase.
+Stairwell and Stair Bracket: Wall panel molding enhances a boring stairwell.
+Install panel molding from the floor to the ceiling and you can create a regal design in a space that would otherwise be overlooked.
+Panel molding cut to fit each stair bracket can also add detail to your staircase.

-If you don't want a standard ceiling medallion, you can use panel molding to create your own, and it will have the same effect.
-Find the design or pattern you love and use it to create your own custom ceiling medallion.
+Ceiling Medallion: If you don't want a standard ceiling medallion, you can use wall panel molding to create your own.
+Simply find a design or pattern you love and do it yourself!

-Decorative molding attached to your cabinetry can add character and detail to the kitchen without undergoing a full renovation.
-It can transform your cabinetry, making it look like new.
+Cabinetry: Decorative paneling molding can add character and detail to your kitchen cabinetry without requiring a full renovation.

-Panel molding can also be used as picture frame molding.
-This is the perfect use of leftover panel molding you have after your DIY project.
+Picture Frame Molding: If you have any leftover wall panel molding, consider using it to create a picture frame molding.
 Place a piece of molding under each side of the frame, making sure to line the frame corners up.
-You can then glue the pieces together with wood glue.
+You can then glue the pieces together.

-Another unique use of panel molding is to frame a fireplace mantel.
-Adding wall paneling around a fireplace or using it as the fireplace mantel are easy ways to add class and sophistication to the room.
-It makes the fireplace stand out more and become a focal point with very little effort.
+Fireplace Mantel: Another unique use of wall panel molding is to frame a fireplace mantel.
+Doing this adds class and sophistication to the room.
+It also turns the fireplace into a focal point with very little effort.

-Tired of the plain, flat doors you have?
-Use panel molding to give them a quick and affordable upgrade.
+Update Your Doors: Tired of your plain, flat doors?
+Use molding for paneling to give them a quick and affordable upgrade.
 All you need is a few panels and some paint.
 You can also use the panels on the exterior of your front door for a more updated and contemporary look.

-Another great idea for panel molding is to use it to decorate your ceiling.
-If you want to take your home's style to the next level, use panel molding on the ceiling to create a focal point and revamp an otherwise plain and drab ceiling.
+Decorate the Ceiling: Use wall panel molding on the ceiling to create a focal point and revamp an otherwise plain and drab ceiling.